MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 Currently, you are able to show your contact information in every agreement for your customer in agreement Info tab: Website, Customer Support, Self Service, FAQ.
 From the moment we transition to One Platform, this contact information will no longer be displayed for the user.

-**Recommendation:** We understand that contact information on the agreement can be important to you and your customers.
+🌟**Recommendation:** We understand that contact information on the agreement can be important to you and your customers.
 You can always provide an agreement management URL to the user (we call it cancel-redirect in our documentation) which enables them to reach your environment from the app.
 Or you could add contact information in the agreement description, if this is necessary.

 ### Payment attachments.
 PDF generation

 Currently, you can attach extra information about payments, such as a link to an external PDF file or other environment, purchase details, or PDF file generation from purchase details.
 After reviewing this feature and its usage, we have decided to focus more on payment execution and agreement signing success rather than PDF generation capabilities.
 So, the PDF generation option will no longer be available from the moment we transition to One Platform.

-**Recommendation:** We are sorry if this feature was important to you, we hope you will find other ways to send PDF documents to you customers.
+🌟**Recommendation:** We are sorry if this feature was important to you, we hope you will find other ways to send PDF documents to you customers.
 Your satisfaction is our top priority, and we are here to support you throughout this process.

 ⚙️ Tech: API endpoint:  `PUT:/api/providers/{providerId}/payments/{paymentId}/attachment`